IPGP/SeedlinkMiscPlugins/README.md

 -   The first field is the date/time : *"YYYY-mm-dd HH:MM:SS.fs"*.
 Note
     that fs is one or more digits representing a decimal fraction of a second. fs is optional.
+    In order to be more ISO 8601 compatible, it is possible to use an other character than space as separator between dd and HH.
+It is also accepted to have extra characters at the end of the date.
+So for example *2020-04-22T06:00:00Z* is also valid.

 -   The next fields are ASCII written integers between -2147483648 and 2147483647 (4 bytes signed integers).
 Each field represents one